Henry Horne, 1st Baron Horne: Western Front

 In September 1916, Horne was created a Knight Commander of the Order of the Bath.
-After the successful capture of Flers, he was promoted to temporary General and succeeded Sir Charles Monro (after a brief hiatus between 7 August and 29 September when the command was held by Haig's first choice Richard Haking, who was then blocked from receiving the promotion) as commander of the First Army.
-On 1 January 1917, he was promoted to the substantive rank of lieutenant-general "for distinguished service in the field".
+After the successful capture of Flers, he was promoted to temporary general and succeeded General Sir Charles Monro (after a brief hiatus between 7 August and 29 September when the command was held by Haig's first choice, Lieutenant General Richard Haking, who was then blocked from receiving the promotion) as commander of the First Army.

+On 1 January 1917, he was promoted to the substantive rank of lieutenant general "for distinguished service in the field".
 His first trial occurred in April 1917, when his troops were sent on a diversionary attack on the fearsome Vimy Ridge, which rose hundreds of feet over the surrounding landscape.
 French Army commander Robert Nivelle was critical of Horne's plan; Nivelle was the one found incompetent and, after one month of relative failure (and the beginnings of the 1917 French Army mutinies), Nivelle was sacked and replaced with Philippe Pétain.

-The attack on Vimy Ridge was spearheaded by the First Army's "shock troops" (the Canadian Corps).
+The attack on Vimy Ridge was spearheaded by the First Army's "shock troops" (the Canadian Corps, under Lieutenant General Arthur Currie).
 The ensuing Battle of Vimy Ridge, the first of a series of actions known as the Battle of Arras was successful: supported by Horne's 1,000-odd artillery pieces, the Canadian forces took the ridge in four days, with approximately 10,000 casualties (against 20,000 German casualties).
 The capture of Vimy Ridge would prove essential to the British Army: it served as the backbone of the British defence from March 1918 onwards.

 Nivelle's failure and sacking lengthened the actions around Arras.
 With success imminent, Haig began siphoning troops northward, where many would participate in the Battles of Messines and Passchendaele.
 The First Army served mainly as a diversion and a placeholder until April 1918.

 In April, the Germans embarked on the Spring Offensive which was similar to the Allied Somme Offensive two years previously.
 At first, the attack was successful.
 On Horne's front, nine German divisions attacked his weak left flank which was manned by two exhausted Portuguese divisions.
 The Germans advanced six miles to the banks of the River Lawe, where they were repulsed by the 55th (West Lancashire) and the 51st (Highland) Divisions.